eshita19/rabbitmq/README.md

 # JMS API
   - The basic building blocks of JMS API:
     - **Administered objects** :
        - **Connection factories** : An object which client uses to connect to provider.
+For eg: ActiveMQConnectionFactory for Active MQ provider.
        - **Destination**: Target of the messages it produces and source of mesaages it consumers.
 Queue/Topic.
     - **Connections**: Enacapsulate virtual connection with JMS provider.
     - **Sesssion**: Single threaded context for creating producers, consumers, destination.